garywige/axicom-scripting-training/Lesson 4/README.md

 In the previous lesson, you learned how to create a practical script example using the scripting knowledge that you've gained up to this point.
 In this lesson, you are going to learn about **Classes** and how you can use them to further organize your code.
 Throughout the lesson, we will be building a new practical script example that scans a specified IP address range with ICMP packets to tell us if there is a device at that IP address or not.

+There are some features used in this lesson that are relatively new as of this writing.
+You should have at least PowerShell version 7.2 LTS installed for this lesson, which you can download [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2)

 ## Script Design

 Before we do any coding, it's a good idea for you to familiarize yourself with the design that we've come up with for this one.
 I won't elaborate on the research that might have gone into this one as you should have a good idea about how to conduct that yourself now when you have to.